 Miami Florida Fly Drive

-This was my trip to Miami and Florida.
-Spending days on the beach in November when you have just got your winter clothes ready, shopping in Miami, visiting the Everglades and speeding around the alligators on air boats.
+This was my trip to Miami and Florida, spending days on the beach in November when its´winter in europe already was a joy.
+Shopping in Miami, visiting the Everglades and speeding around on air boats spotting alligators.
 It was such a great trip.
 Our holiday rental in Miami was on the North Beach with amazing sea views and even better sunrises.

 Another highlight was spending a week in Boston in 2013.
 That week the Red Sox won the best-of-seven series.
 I absolutely adored the city and being there when they were celebrating made it even more special.